usmansbk/blog-draft/markdowns/redux.md

 ## State Tree

-Conceptually, there are two kinds of data in our application.
-Two arrays of todo item objects and books item objects.
-A naive way of storing our application data would be declaring them as variables.
+Conceptually, there are two kinds of data in our application: Todos item objects and Books item objects.
+A naive way of storing our application data would be declaring them as separate variables.

 ```js
 let todos = [];